John Macphail (rugby union)

-John Macphail (14 October 1923 – 10 June 2004) was a Scotland international rugby union player.
+John Macphail (14 October 1923 – 10 June 2004) was a Scottish international rugby union player.
 The John Macphail Scholarship for Scottish rugby union players is named in the memory of the player.

 Rugby Union career

 Amateur career

 Macphail was born in the Amber Mansions of Singapore; but brought up in first in South Africa and then in Scotland.
 He attended Edinburgh Academy, and played rugby union for Edinburgh Academicals.

 Provincial career

 He was capped for Edinburgh District.
 He played in the 1949 inter-city match against Glasgow District.

 International career

 He was capped for Scotland twice, playing first against England at Twickenham in 1949, and then against South Africa at Murrayfield in 1951.

 Business career

 He became the Chairman of the Scottish Whisky Association; and of the Edrington Group in Glasgow.
 He was awarded the CBE medal.

 Family

 His father Lachlan Rose Macphail was a Scottish stockbroker.
 He died in 1937, when John Macphail was just 13.

 Macphail married Edith Crabbie in Edinburgh in 1947.

 They had 2 children: Copper and Michael.